 In the TSoK narrative structure, Badik was a bird catcher.
 He left home to catch birds in a jungle when he met Kedidi, the magical sandpiper bird.
-His act of leaving home on his own accord, which led him to encounter Kedidi, signifies the subcategory of the seeker-heroes: "the hero is allowed to depart from home".
+His act of leaving home on his own accord, which led him to encounter Kedidi, signifies the subcategory of the seeker-heroes: "the hero is allowed to depart from home."
 Nonetheless, he managed to trap Kedidi in her magical bird form amidst the jungle.
 As an act of emancipation, she sang a song crying for help, and out of kindness and pity, he released and nurtured Kedidi back to health.
-This act of Badik reacting to Kedidi's cry for help resonated with another seeker-heroes subcategory: "a call for help is given, with the resultant dispatch".
+This act of Badik reacting to Kedidi's cry for help resonated with another seeker-heroes subcategory: "a call for help is given, with the resultant dispatch."
 Therefore, it is clear that Badik is the seeker-hero in TSoK.
-Figure 4 visualised Badik's role as the seeker-hero of TSoK, supported by the quotations.
+(See Appendix C, Figure C1 for a visualisation of Badik's role as the seeker-hero, supported by the quotations.)